webmeier/learnjs/outlines/outline8.md

     10. Private and public variables
     11. Call, bind and apply
     12. Factory functions...
 Need to slot this in somehow
-20. Integrating components
+21. Integrating components
     1. PubSub pattern
     2. Custom events
     3. ES6 imports
     4. Decoupling
-21. The MVC Pattern (Possibly here, for Carousel, Todo, etc. But might not need.
+22. The MVC Pattern (Possibly here, for Carousel, Todo, etc. But might not need.
 Depends on their actual complexity)
     1. MVC, MVP and MVVM
+    2. Note: Possibly build the single page application first before coming back to MVC.
+Easier to explain this way, and students can see the difference between non MVC and MVC code.
-22. Single page applications
+23. Single page applications
     1. Authentication
     2. Routing
     3. 🛠 Card generator application